shoaibur/Tutorials/Scikit-Learn/README.md

 # Machine Learning with Scikit-Learn

-Here we presents tutorials on machine learning and scikit-learn for study classification, regression and clustering problems.
+Here we present tutorials on machine learning and scikit-learn for study classification, regression and clustering problems.